malachispencer/CV/README.md

 ## Malachi Spencer

 Lancaster University philosophy graduate, former sales executive and former fitness [YouTuber](https://www.youtube.com/hypertrophyofficial), I am now looking to make the transition into the world of tech.
-In January 2020, I started learning Ruby and the fundamentals of programming, by March, I had officially developed an addiction to coding, the [400+ kata](https://www.codewars.com/users/mjsspencer) I've completed on Codewars can attest to that.
+In January 2020, I started learning Ruby and the fundamentals of programming, by March, I had officially developed an addiction to coding - the [400+ kata](https://www.codewars.com/users/mjsspencer) I've completed on Codewars can attest to that.
 In June 2020, I started learning JavaScript and by September I had created 2 apps, [Skynet Chat](https://github.com/malachispencer/skynet-chat) and [SkyRooms](https://github.com/malachispencer/skyrooms).
 Now - at Makers Academy - I'm looking to build on the self-taught skills I've acquired and land a role as a full stack junior developer.

 ## Projects